djaus2/azure-docs/articles/iot-hub/iot-hub-raspberry-pi-kit-win-10-iot-core-cs/iot-hub-raspberry-pi-kit-win-10-iot-core-cs-lesson1-get-the-tools-win32.md

 ## install Git for Windows.

   * [Get Git for Windows](https://git-scm.com/download/win/)
+  * Choose teh File Explorer options that enable to Run Bash command shells directly from Explorer

 ## Create a sample app and run it on the RPI